clstokes/pulumi-policy-aws-cost/README.md

 ## Usage

-1. This example uses the AWS Bulk API for pricing data.
+1. This example uses the [Bulk AWS Price List API](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/using-ppslong.html) for pricing data.
 Currently it expects this file to already be downloaded.
 To download the pricing data for `us-east-1` run `make bootstrap`:

     ```
     % make bootstrap